gofair-foundation/controlled-vocabulary-template/README.md

    ```

 # Recommended License for the Vocabulary
-We recommend using the Apache 2.0 license for vocabularies because it provides clear, permissive terms that encourage wide adoption and reuse while protecting contributors through explicit patent and attribution clauses.
+We recommend using the Creative Commons Attribution 4.0 International (CC BY 4.0) license for vocabularies.